 In the production of lymphocytes, the hemocytoblast first differentiates to produce the lymphoid stem cell.
 In turn, lymphoid stem cells differentiate under the influence of interleukins 3 and 5 as well as agranulocytic colony-stimulating factors to produce the lymphoblast.

 Through specific proliferation and differentiation, the lymphoblast produces the prolymphocyte which in turn develops to produce a lymphocyte.
-Here, however, it is worth noting that there are two types of lymphocytes (B and T lymphocytes).
+Here, however, there are two types of lymphocytes (B and T lymphocytes).

 Being the mature lymphocyte, the B lymphocyte leaves the bone marrow and enters the bloodstream through the sinusoidal capillaries before reaching the lymphoid organs (secondary lymphoid organs like spleen, lymph nodes, etc where they mature further).